Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects

 The case of the double-well logarithmic potential has not been tackled yet even though this is the main motivation for the decomposition of $\psi_{mix}$ as in the works~\cite{abels_diffuse_2008} and~\cite{Miranville-2019-compressible}.

-Also, to make the computations simpler, we assume that \begin{itemize} \item $a>6$ where $a$ is the pressure exponent, \item $\psi_{e}(\rho)=\f{\rho^{a-1}}{a-1}$ and therefore $p_e(\rho)=\rho^{a}.$ \end{itemize} These two assumptions are not necessary but simplify the analysis.
+Also, to make the computations simpler, we assume that \begin{itemize} \item $a>6$ where $a$ is the pressure exponent, \item $\psi_{e}(\rho)=\f{\rho^{a-1}}{a-1}$ and therefore $p_e(\rho)=\rho^{a}.$ \end{itemize} These two assumptions are not necessary {and could be removed} but simplify the analysis.
 We refer for instance to~\cite{abels_diffuse_2008,feireisl-book} for the more general setting.
-For instance, the condition $a>6$ is used to not introduce another parameter in the approximating scheme which would make the article even longer.
+For instance, the condition $a>6$ is used to not introduce another parameter in the approximating scheme which would make the article longer.
 Note that the assumptions on $\psi_{0}$ imply in particular the following lemma which is essential to obtain estimates on the energy dissipation:

 \begin{lemma} There exists a constant $C$ such that

 \end{lemma} Its proof uses the assumption on $H$ and the fact that for $c$ large, $Q'(c)\approx c^3\le c^4+1\approx Q(c)+1$.